hitchhikr/protrekkr/README.md

 make -f makefile.linux

-The executable will be created in release/distrib directory.
+The executable will be created in the release/distrib directory.

 Notice that you'll need SDL 1.